 The company aims for an intense and strong customer relationship to truly understand and meet their needs with our local team of experts and regional manufacturing facilities.
 In order to become the partner of choice for convertors and brand owners, that delivers innovative products and highly specialized and customized solutions.
 The company is driven by expertise and focuses its technical knowledge on developing innovative products and services for conventional polymers and biodegradables that can be used for applications in textiles, packaging, medical, durable goods, building and construction, and industrial.

 Efficient, durable and sustainable!
 Benefit from Sukano’s expertise and proprietary formulations to reach unprecedented performance levels both during manufacturing and on final product functionality.

 * Antiviral claims are permitted in Germany on most treated articles and must be evaluated case-by-case in other EU territory.
 This press release reflects the regulatory situation in Europe.
 Antimicrobial properties are built in to protect the product.
 The product does not protect users or others against pathogens.
 Always clean the product thoroughly after each use.

 1 Active ingredient is registered at the US Environmental Protection Agency (EPA).
 This press release is not intended for US audiences.

-The current exceptional situation in regard to the coronavirus (2019-nCoV) demands action and solidarity all over the world.
+The current exceptional situation in regard to the coronavirus (SARS-CoV-2) demands action and solidarity all over the world.
 The safety of our employees, customers, and society at large is of the highest priority to Sukano.
 While fulfilling the needs of our customers continues to be the focus of our activities, we are doing so with the respective sense of urgency and practices the current situation demands.